SpaceVim/SpaceVim/docs/layers/gtags.md

 ## Configuration

-gtags layer provides following options:
+gtags layer provides the following options:

 - `gtagslabel`: the backend of gtags command, you can use `ctags` or `pygments`.
 It is empty string by default. for example, to use pygments as backend: